 Injury Free Life: Calf Stretches

 The first stretch I like to do is a kneeling stretch.
 You can use a yoga mat or a carpet to knee on.
-I’m going to stretch my right leg, first on the video, I am kneeling on my left.
+I’m going to stretch my right leg first on the video, I am kneeling on my left.
 I’m bringing my right foot back as far as I can, making sure to keep the right heel on the ground.
 I put my bodyweight on the right leg.
 The stretch is felt in the right Achilles area and it is a subtle stretch.
-I’ll hold it 15 to 20 seconds and then I will switch and do it same on the left leg.
+I’ll hold it 15 to 20 seconds and then I will switch and do it on the left leg.
 This is stretching the deeper, shorter muscle called the soleus.

-That’s cash stretching thanks for watching.
+That’s calf stretching, thanks for watching.